JasonLimJS/Grab-AI-for-SEA/ReadMe.txt

 8   qp0d0b   35      8:45  0.000623
 9   qp02zj   17     13:30  0.069005

-Please include demand in your test data as well, instead of having just the features, because they are needed for the algorithm and model to run.
+Please include demand column (response variable) in your test data as well, instead of having just the predictors, because they are needed for the algorithm and model to run.

 Step 4:
 Go to https://github.com/JasonLimJS/Grab-AI-for-SEA/blob/master/Final%20Algorithm%20to%20Test%20with%20Test%20Data%20Set.ipynb